intrajp/OCI-infra/README.md

 1.  **Terraform:** v1.0+
 2.  **OCI Account:** An OCI user with API keys configured.
 3.  **OCI Object Storage Bucket:** A private bucket is required to store the Terraform state files (`.tfstate`).
+4. Custom Images for public instance and private instance.
+Public instance is for bastion only so no problem, but private instance needs Nginx and sqlplus installed.
+No need to explain about Nginx, so I will explain about how I installed sqlplus.
+    I installed these two packages and created a custom image.

+    oracle-instantclient-basic-23.9.0.25.07-1.el9.x86_64.rpm
+    oracle-instantclient-sqlplus-23.9.0.25.07-1.el9.x86_64.rpm
 ---

 ## ⚙️ 2.
 Configuration